I have a confession to make.

 A friend of mine recently asked me for a cookbook suggestion since she and her husband just saw the film Food Inc. and they really want to start eating more vegetarian meals.
 So I thought I would turn it into a post, just in case anyone else out there in She-Let-Them-Eat-Cake Land is looking for a new cookbook for their stocking!

-Vive Le Vegan and The Everyday Vegan by Dreena Burton – My copy of Vive Le Vegan looks like it’s been through the wash a few times.
+Vive le Vegan!: Simple, Delectable Recipes for the Everyday Vegan Family and The Everyday Vegan: Recipes & Lessons for Living the Vegan Life by Dreena Burton – My copy of Vive Le Vegan looks like it’s been through the wash a few times.
 Only instead of using laundry soap, it looks like I’ve used tamari and maple syrup.
 That’s how good this cookbook is.
 She’s the mother of three so these recipes are kid-friendly, family-friendly, and busy-mom friendly.
 I strongly recommend Vive Le Vegan at least.
 I haven’t spent as much time with The Everyday Vegan.

-The Vegan Table by Colleen Patrick-Goudreau - See my thoughts above.
+The Vegan Table: 200 Unforgettable Recipes for Entertaining Every Guest at Every Occasion by Colleen Patrick-Goudreau – See my thoughts above.

-Fresh Restaurant’s cookbooks by Ruth Tal Brown and Jennifer Houston – just writing this makes me crave one of their dishes.
+Fresh: New Vegetarian and Vegan Recipes from the Award-winning Fresh Restaurants by Ruth Tal Brown and Jennifer Houston – just writing this makes me crave one of their dishes.
 They’re a bit of a production though!
 Super healthy and they inspire both Pete and I to be more creative in the kitchen.

 Make Me Something Good To Eat by Tamra Davis.
 This is Tamra’s first self-published cookbook.
 I bought it after it was featured in Goop (and after I learned that she was married to Mike D. from the Beastie Boys).
 She’s a mother of two so it’s based around cooking and baking for a vegetarian family.
 I love it.
 It’s starting to look a little like Vive Le Vegan – tamari and maple syrup galore all over my favourite recipes!
 If you subscribe to her newsletter you’ll get a video recipe once a month or so, and the odd random shot of Mike D!